allgreed/kasprowicz.pro/content/about.md

 The question "what can I do for you" is loaded.
 For the people that want to go beyond I'd say: think one thought and then think "acquisition of insight".
 Think "psychotechnology".
 If your mind does the mental equivalent of a crisp *ding, ding, ding* - [proceed to the next section](#about-ethics---what-i-wont-do-for-you).

+According to Inner War Saga, shamans were (also?) [circumventing the analytical mind](https://www.youtube.com/watch?v=V9sc3nOnFHA) to either explain the world or to allow the aformentioned insight to actually *reach* a person.
+There are writen records of native people of Australia *ignoring* HMS Endeavour when it first came, because it was so radically different from anything they've ever seen.

 More keywords that resonate with me: research, high leverage, open-ended, prototype, interactive, participatory, meaning, system, learning, knowledge, cognitive, stories, myth, finance

 > What does that mean?
 > ~ Julia